tommymonte/my_portfolio/README.md

 - Conducting a **Master’s thesis project** focused on embedded firmware and memory fault analysis in collaboration with Politecnico di Torino
 - Developed and validated **full-resolution bitmap datasets** and pixel-wise representations to support GAN-based super-resolution autoencoders for fault reconstruction
 - Implemented **low-level firmware**, debugging, and **data compression workflows** for fault diagnosis on automotive **RRAM devices (TC48x, TC45x)**
-- Performed firmware-level debugging using **GDB, MMIO tracing**, and hardware–software interaction analysis
+- Performed firmware-level debugging using hardware–software interaction analysis

 ---